SuvadeepMukherjee/Backend-Interview-Notes/express/routing.md

 ### Q5: What are route parameters in express ?

-**Answer**:Thefollowing are the salient points about route parameters
+**Answer**:The following are the salient points about route parameters

 1. route parameters in express.js allow us to *capture dynamic values from the url paths*
 2. route parameters can be accessed by using `req.params` object